tannerdolby/tannerdolby/README.md

 ## Hello!

 I like to write code and build things for the web.
-I'm currently focused on accessibility and optimizing page performance.
+I'm currently focused on learning more about accessibility guidelines, page performance and Static Site Generators (SSG).

+I'm also working on a browser extension 🔌

 You can reach me at dolb.tanner@gmail.com or from any of the links below.